lovepamba/lovepamba.github.io/_posts/2019-12-01-why-i-left-my-family.md

 - They admit no fault or participation in the matter.
 - They "put it all" on me because they lack emotional maturity
 - - (ie. the last text message from my father "MyName how's things going, haven't seen you in awhile.
 Would like for you to come down for Thanksgiving dinner".
 I am 99.9% certain that my mother forced my father to send that text.)
 - - AND (ie. the last text message from my mother "Happy Thanksgiving MyName.
 Hope you have a good meal somewhere today.
 Wish you were here.
 Love you".
-It sounds oh so sweet but my mother has yet to send a message where she says something like - I am sorry that we had that argument.
-I know I played a part in our disagreement and I want to make things better.)
+It sounds oh so sweet but my mother has yet to send a message where she says something like - I am sorry that we had that argument. **I know I played a part in our disagreement** and I want to make things better.)

 There is a message of "hoping all is well" and a message of "haven't seen you in awhile".
-However, there has been no message of "I am sorry we had that argument.
-I know I played a part in our disagreement, and I want to make things better".
+However, there has been no message of "**I know I played a part in our disagreement**".

+At this point, it is better for us to not interact.
+We do not need a relationship where we interact heavily; that is not mentally good for me.